 The vision statement for the department is to be "a leader in cultivating exceptional leisure experiences in our community."
 The department's mission is to "provide an enriched quality of life for the community through the preservation of natural, cultural and historical resources, enhancement of parks and outdoor spaces, and promotion of a variety of leisure experiences."
-One of the department's main goals from the 2020-2024 Strategic Plan is to "foster the preservation of our museums and natural, historical and cultural resources."
+One of the department's main goals from the 2025-2029 Strategic Plan is to "foster the preservation of natural, historical, and culture resources in a prudent manner."